secureCodeBox/secureCodeBox/README.md

 ### Design Goal

 The most important goal of the architecture is to build the whole toolchain highly modularized, extensible, and scalable.
 So we decided to orchestrate the various parts (described later on) with [Docker][docker].
-As frontend to the user we use [NginX][nginx] which serves as a proxy in front of all services which provide a web UI.
+As frontend to the user we use [Nginx][nginx] which serves as a proxy in front of all services which provide a web UI.
 This design gives us the possibility to add new components very easily by adding a new containers and integrating it.

 ### Components